encoredev/encore/docs/how-to/template-engine.md

 lang: ts
 ---

-In this guide you will learn how to use a template engine, like [EJS](https://ejs.co/) or [Handlebars](https://handlebarsjs.com/) to create server-rendered HTML views.
+In this guide you will learn how to use a template engine, like [EJS](https://ejs.co) and [Handlebars](https://handlebarsjs.com), to create server-rendered HTML views.

 <GitHubLink
     href="https://github.com/encoredev/examples/tree/main/ts/template-engine"